-- (3) Where, under subsection (2)(a), a right becomes exercisable by more than 1 person, it is exercisable by each of them independently of the other or others. - (4) Any damages recovered by personal representatives pursuant to this section in respect of an infringement after a person's death shall devolve as part of his or her estate as if the right of action had existed and been vested in him or her immediately before his or her death.
+- (1) On the death of a person entitled to the rights conferred by sections 171 to 174,- - (a) the rights pass to the person that he or she may by testamentary disposition specifically direct; and - (b) if or to the extent that there is no such direction, the rights are exercisable by his or her personal representatives. - (2) If, under subsection (1)(a), a right becomes exercisable by more than 1 person, it is exercisable by each of them independently of the other or others. - (3) Any damages recovered by personal representatives under this section in respect of an infringement after a person's death devolve as part of his or her estate as if the right of action had existed and been vested in him or her immediately before his or her death.